 Introduction and Warm Up

 A great way to start your body parts class is with a fun song.
-A good ESL song will motivate and energize your students, and get them ready for class.
-A great song to teach body parts and to get your students motivated is ‘Heads, Shoulders, Knees, and Toes.’
+A good ESL song will motivate and energize your students and get them ready for class.
+A great song to teach body parts and motivate your students is ‘Heads, Shoulders, Knees, and Toes.’
 There are hundreds of ‘Heads, Shoulders, Knees, and Toes’ songs on YouTube.
 Our favorite is this version from Super Simple Songs, but you can use any song you like.